Andrei Gromyko: Ambassador and World War II

 In early 1939, Gromyko started working for the People's Commissariat for Foreign Affairs in Moscow.
-Gromyko became the Head of the Department of Americas and because of his position Gromyko met with United States ambassador to the Soviet Union Lawrence Steinhardt.
+He became the Head of the Department of Americas, and because of his position Gromyko met with United States ambassador to the Soviet Union Lawrence Steinhardt.
 Gromyko believed Steinhardt to be "totally uninterested in creating good relations between the US and the USSR" and that Steinhardt's predecessor Joseph Davies was more "colourful" and seemed "genuinely interested" in improving the relations between the two countries.
 Davies received the Order of Lenin for his work in trying to improve diplomatic relations between the US and the USSR.
-After heading the Americas department for 6 months, Gromyko was called upon by Joseph Stalin.
+After heading the Americas department for 6 months, Gromyko was called upon by Joseph Stalin, the Soviet leader.
 Stalin started the conversation by telling Gromyko that he would be sent to the Soviet embassy in the United States to become second-in-command.
 "The Soviet Union," Stalin said, "should maintain reasonable relations with such a powerful country like the United States, especially in light of the growing fascist threat".
 Vyacheslav Molotov contributed with some minor modifications but mostly agreed with what Stalin had said.
-"How are your English skills improving?," Stalin asked, "Comrade Gromyko you should pay a visit or two to an American church and listen to their sermons.
+"How are your English skills improving?," Stalin asked; "Comrade Gromyko, you should pay a visit or two to an American church and listen to their sermons.
 Priests usually speak correct English with good accents.
-Do you know that the Russian revolutionaries when they were abroad, always followed this practice to improve their skills in foreign languages?"
+Do you know that the Russian revolutionaries, when they were abroad, always followed this practice to improve their skills in foreign languages?"
 Gromyko was quite amazed about what Stalin had just told him but he never visited an American church.